Košice

 Levoča

-Levoča is a beautiful city with a preserved city wall, Renaissance buildings and a Gothic church with the world’s tallest wooden altar, made by the master Paul of Levoča.
-The city is a UNESCO World Heritage Site and well worth a visit.
+Levoča is a beautiful Slovak town with a preserved city wall, Renaissance buildings and a Gothic church with the world’s highest wooden altar, which was made by the master Paul of Levoča.
+It is a town known in written sources from 1249, and Levoča was located at the crossroads of several trade routes.
+Along with various privileges, it brought growth and prosperity to the city.

 Prešov